-It is not known whether lovastatin is excreted in human milk.
+Nursing Mothers It is not known whether lovastatin is excreted in human milk.
 Because a small amount of another drug in this class is excreted in human breast milk and because of the potential for serious adverse reactions in nursing infants, women taking lovastatin should not nurse their infants (see CONTRAINDICATIONS).
+Pediatric Use

-Pediatric Use been evaluated in controlled clinical trials of 48 weeks duration in adolescent boys and controlled clinical trials of 48 weeks duration in adolescent boys and controlled clinical trials of 24 weeks duration in girls who were at least 1 year post-menarche.
-Patients treated with lovastatiin had an adverse experience profile generally similar to that of patients treated with placebo.
-Doses greater than 40 mg have not been studied in this population.
-In these ited controlled studies, there was no detectable effect on growth or sexual maturation in the adolescent boys or on menstrual cycle length in girls.
-See CLINICAL PHARMACOLOGY, Clinical Studies in Adolescent Patients; ADVERSE REACTIONS Adolescent Patients and DOSAGE AND ADMINISTRATION Adolescent Patients (10 to 17 years of age) with Heterozygous Familial Hypercholesterolemia.
-Adolescent females should be counseled on appropriate contraceptive methods while on lovastatin therapy (see CONTRAINDICATIONS and PRECAUTIONS, Pregnancy).
-Lovastatin has not been studied in the protocol section of the secti pre-pubertal patients or patients younger than 10 years of age
+Pediatric Use Safety and effectiveness in patients 10 to 17 years of age with heFH have been evaluated in controlled clinical trials of 48 weeks duration in adolescent boys and controlled clinical trials of 24 weeks duration in girls who were at least 1 year post-menarche.
+Patients treated with lovastatin had an adverse profile generally similar to that of pati nts treated with Doses greater than 40 mg have not been studied in this population.
+In thes ntrolled studies, there was no detectable effect on growth or sexu limited controlled studies, there was no detectable effect on growth or sexual maturation in the adolescent boys or on menstrual cycle length in girls.
+See CLINICAL PHARMACOLOGY, Clinical Studies in Adolescent Patients, ADVERSE REACTIONS, Adolescent Patients, and DOSAGE AND ADMINISTRATION, Adolescent Patients (10 to 17 years of age) with Heterozygous Familia Hypercholesterolemia.
+Adolescent femäles should be counseled on appropriate contraceptive methods while on lovastatin therapy (see CONTRAINDICATIONS and PRECAUTIONS, Pregnancy).
+Lovastatin has not been studied in pre-pubertal patients or patients younger than 10 years of age.